evkx/evkx.github.io/content/models/hyundai/ioniq_5/Ioniq_5_N/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback style liftegate](../../../../technology/doors/#hatcback-style-liftgate).

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
-The standard is a panoramic roof.
+The standard roof has a large panoramic roof extending over most of the areas from the front to the rear.
+This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+It has an electric curtain that occupants can use to protect against the sun.

 You can order the car with tinted windows from B-pillar and back.